theupdateframework/pep-on-pypi-with-tuf/README.rst

 An attacker is successful if they can convince a client to install (or leave installed) something other than the most up-to-date version of the software the client is updating.
-If the attacker is preventing the installation of updates, they want clients to not realize there is anything wrong.
+If the attacker is preventing the installation of updates, it wants clients to not realize there is anything wrong.

 Definitions